Repowering Te Rere Hau Wind Farm

 help in Aotearoa New Zealand’s efforts to mitigate climate change and transition to a low-emissions economy.

-What would they look and sound like?
+What would the turbines look and sound like?

-The proposed new wind turbines are bigger, but quieter than the existing turbines.
+The proposed new tri-bladed wind turbines are bigger, but quieter than the existing turbines.
 The average energy output has the potential to increase by a factor of four to five times assuming all 30 turbines are constructed.
 That’s the same as going from powering 16,000 households to 80,000 households.
 It’s enough to power 1700 electric cars or allow five mid-sized dairy factories to transition away from coal boilers.
-Repowering to the larger turbines would reduce the number of turbines from 92 to up to 30 turbines.
+Repowering to the larger turbines would reduce the number of turbines from 91 to up to 30 turbines.

 In general, the operational noise of the wind farm would reduce following repowering.
 Bigger turbines cut in at lower wind speeds and lower rotor speeds, and at full power they’re much quieter than smaller turbines.